alex-gutev/live_cells/docs-src/docs/basics/user-defined-types.md

 In this example we used the `personForm` widget defined earlier.

-* The details of the person are displayed in a `CellText`, which is automatically updated when the person's details are changed.
+* The details of the person are displayed in a `Text`, which is automatically updated when the person's details are changed.
 * The "Save" button saves the entered details, which are held in the `person` cell.